-Activities : Birding, Child-Friendly, Hiking
+Activities : Birding, Child-Friendly, Hiking, Triple/Quad Cabins

 Embark the vessel in the afternoon and sail through the scenic Beagle Channel.

 Sail across the Drake Passage and cross the Antarctic Convergence.
 Arrive in the Antarctic upwelling zone.
-You may encounter Wandering Albatrosses, Grey Headed Albatrosses, Black-browed Albatrosses, Light-mantled Sooty Albatrosses, Cape Pigeons, Southern Fulmars, Wilson’s Storm Petrels, Blue Petrels and Antarctic Petrels.
+You may encounter wandering albatrosses, grey-headed albatrosses, black-browed albatrosses, light-mantled sooty albatrosses, Cape pigeons, Southern fulmars, Wilson’s storm petrels, blue petrels, and Antarctic petrels.

-Heading north, you’ll again be followed by a great selection of seabirds while crossing the infamous Drake Passage.
+Heading north, you’ll again be followed by a great selection of seabirds while crossing the famous Drake Passage.

 Arrive in the morning in Ushuaia, disembark and transfer to the airport.

-Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions – and the wildlife you encounter.
+Read this itinerary as a guide only; seeing the emperor penguins is not guaranteed.
+The exact route and program varies according to ice and weather conditions – and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.

 Mandatory Travel Insurance:

 As a requirement of participation on this expedition, all passengers must purchase insurance including medical, accident and repatriation/evacuation insurance.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
-ExpeditionTrips can assist you with this.
+Other conditions may apply based on pre-existing conditions.
+ExpeditionTrips can assist U.S. residents with travel protection options.

-The vessel will be equipped with a minimum of two helicopters.
+The vessel will be equipped with two helicopters.
 The use of helicopters helps to try to reach scheduled landing sites that otherwise are inaccessible.
 However, every passenger who participates understands and accepts that no guarantees can be given in regards to reaching the penguins or specific amount of helicopter time.